 Wolverton Folk and Blues Fair, May

-Besides the music, there are usually things like children's activities, a real ale beer tent with its own acoustic stage, craft stalls, a tea tent and morris dancing.
+Besides the music, there are usually things like children's activities, a real ale beer tent with its own acoustic stage, craft stalls, a tea tent and Morris dancing.

-Besides the music, there are usually things like children's activities, a real ale beer tent with its own acoustic stage, craft stalls, a tea tent and morris dancing.
+Besides the music, there are usually things like children's activities, a real ale beer tent with its own acoustic stage, craft stalls, a tea tent and Morris dancing.

-Riverfest, Mid May
+Riverfest, May

 Riverfest is a free charity-run festival which aims to show off sustainable jollity around the River Medina.
 It's a family friendly day out and attracts about 4000 people, with a 'village fete' atmosphere according to the organisers - the Footprint Trust.
 There's no parking so you have to turn up on foot, cycle or bus (or pedalo, unicycle etc).